 Remove matching prefix pattern.
-The word is expanded to produce a pattern just as in pathname expansion.
+The word is expanded to produce a pattern just as in pathname expansion, and matched against the expanded value of parameter using the rules described under Pattern Matching below.
 If the pattern matches the beginning of the value of parameter, then the result of the expansion is the expanded value of parameter with the shortest matching pattern (the "#" case) or the longest matching pattern (the "##" case) deleted.
-If parameter is @ or \, the pattern removal operation is applied to each positional parameter in turn, and the expansion is the resultant list.
-If parameter is an array variable subscripted with @ or \, the pattern removal operation is applied to each member of the array in turn, and the expansion is the resultant list.
+If parameter is @ or , the pattern removal operation is applied to each positional parameter in turn, and the expansion is the resultant list.
+If parameter is an array variable subscripted with @ or , the pattern removal operation is applied to each member of the array in turn, and the expansion is the resultant list.